3 Perfect Travel Combos

-This combo really suits the surfer who’s style is laid back, cruisy and just flatout horizontal when they are on wave.
+This combo really suits the surfer whose style is laid back, cruisy and just flat out horizontal when they are on the wave.
 What we mean is, they make small boards and trimming look cool.
 The Hypto Krypto by Hayden Shapes can surprisingly hold its own in the big stuff and work well for you in the small average conditions.
-Its flat profile allows you to commit to some gnarly take offs and make them while still maintaining the control and speed you want in a board, effectively it can act as a backup board too.
+Its flat profile allows you to commit to some gnarly take-offs and make them while still maintaining the control and speed you want in a board, effectively it can act as a backup board too.

 2. DX1 and the Sure Thing

-This combo is definitely your vertical/performance minded surfer who really wants fast down the line perfomance, responsive manoeuverabilty and stability.
-The Sure Thing by Pyzel Surfboards is a well balanced performance and fun board, perfect to take with you on your next trip for those soft, average days your bound to get while abroad.
-What’s nice about this shape is the forward volume and the hip in the rear creates a stable feeling across flatter sections without losing speed, plenty of control and when you need to get going, the help of the little channels between the fins really propells the board to another level.
+This combo is definitely your vertical/performance-minded surfer who really wants fast down the line performance, responsive maneuverability and stability.
+The Sure Thing by Pyzel Surfboards is a well-balanced performance and fun board, perfect to take with you on your next trip for those soft, average days you are bound to get while abroad.
+What’s nice about this shape is the forward volume and the hip in the rear creates a stable feeling across flatter sections without losing speed, plenty of control and when you need to get going, the help of the little channels between the fins really propels the board to another level.
 Especially for a small wave board!